TheHive-Project/CortexDocs/analyzer_requirements.md

 ### PhishTank
-Query [PhishTank](https://www.phishtank.com/) to assess whether a URL has been flagged a phishing site.
+Query [PhishTank](https://www.phishtank.com/) to assess whether a URL has been flagged as a phishing site.

 The analyzer comes in only one flavor called *PhishTank_CheckURL*.